Coyote and Wolf Photos and Fine Art Prints For Sale

 I have spent many days roaming northern Yellowstone Park in the winter in search of photos of Coyotes and Wolves.
 The coyotes look good in their winter coats and could almost be mistaken for a wolf if they weren't so much smaller.

-Wolf photography is a bigger challenge as they are rarely close enough to the road unless they happen to kill an elk close by.
+Wolf photography is a greater challenge, as they are rarely close enough to the road unless they happen to kill an elk nearby.
 They are big and beautiful in their winter coats.
-Wolf photos are elusive, but if you get them, there is quite a feeling of accomplishment.
+Wolf photos are elusive, but if you get them, there is a strong sense of accomplishment.

 Safely Purchase A Print In Two Easy Steps